 The Office of the Arts is the administrative arm of Georgia Tech's strategic arts initiatives, advocating for, promoting and facilitating the execution of on-campus actives as well as community partnerships.
 The office coordinates a number of ongoing education, outreach, and performance programs, including: a Professional Performance Series, Artist in Residence Program, Ferst Center for the Arts, and Student Arts Exhibitions.

 This office coordinates a variety of programs and services to support the orientation, transition, and academic success of new students.
-New Student and Sophomore Programs (NSSP) offers a combination of valuable information, community building activities, time-honored Georgia Tech traditions, and leadership opportunities.
+New Student & Transition Programs (NSTP) offers a combination of valuable information, community building activities, time-honored Georgia Tech traditions, and leadership opportunities.

 Parent & Family Programs